keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 - `query`: the dynatrace-service will use the first dashboard found with a name beginning with `KQG;project=<project>;service=<service>;stage=<stage>`, where `<project>`, `<service>` and `<stage>` are taken from the `sh.keptn.event.get-sli.triggered` event.
 To further customize the name, append any additional description as `;<custom-description>` after the stage.
 - `<dashboard-uuid>`: set the `dashboard` property to the UUID of a specific dashboard to use it.

 In response to  a `sh.keptn.event.get-sli.triggered` event, the dynatrace-service will transform each supported tile into Dynatrace API queries.
 An SLI is created for each result together with a corresponding SLO.
-The SLOs are then stored in an `slo.yaml` in the appropriate service and stage or the Keptn project, and values of the SLIs are queried and returned in the `sh.keptn.event.get-sli.finished` event.
+The SLOs are then stored in an `slo.yaml` in the appropriate service and stage of the Keptn project, and values of the SLIs are queried and returned in the `sh.keptn.event.get-sli.finished` event.

 ## Defining SLIs and SLOs